Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 You can find information about the details you need to include on credit notes you raise for UK supplies in section 18 of VAT guide (Notice 700).

-If you issue invoices to customers in other EU member states, documents which amend those invoices, for example, credit notes or debit notes, must contain the same information as was required on the original invoice.
+If you issue invoices to customers in EU member states, documents which amend those invoices, for example, credit notes or debit notes, must contain the same information as was required on the original invoice.

 You will need to take care to post these amending documents correctly in your VAT accounts.